 Please note that standard curator accounts may not have permission to delete multiple isolates.
 Administrator accounts are always able to do this.

 Before you can delete multiple records, you need to search for them.
-From the curator’s main page, click the Query isolates link:
+From the curator’s main page, click the update/delete isolates link:

 Enter search criteria that specifically return the isolates you wish to delete.
 Click ‘Delete ALL’.